nopnop2002/esp-idf-mbedtls/psa_crypt/README.md

 	- PSA_ALG_CCM
 	- PSA_ALG_GCM

+Note
+The unauthenticated cipher API is provided to implement legacy protocols and for use cases where the data integrity and authenticity is guaranteed by non-cryptographic means.
+It is recommended that newer protocols use Authenticated encryption (AEAD).

 For information on configuring the cryptographic algorithms, see ```Cipher key management``` in [this](https://github.com/espressif/mbedtls/blob/41dc25d/tf-psa-crypto/docs/psa-transition.md) document.
 PSA cryptography API examples is [here](https://github.com/Mbed-TLS/TF-PSA-Crypto/blob/development/programs/README.md).
 This project uses AES-128-CTR.